What is rhinoplasty?

 Am I a good candidate for rhinoplasty?

 It is best to wait on rhinoplasty until the facial skeleton has matured sufficiently, generally around age 16.
-Patients should be in good enough health to undergo a general anesthetic, and able to come off blood thinning medications (if currently taking) for 2 weeks.
-Ideally patient should be able to take adequate time to recover and avoid heavy activity during the healing process.
+Patients should be in good enough health to undergo a general anesthetic, and able to come off blood-thinning medications (if currently taking) for 2 weeks.
+Ideally the patient should be able to take adequate time to recover and avoid heavy activity during the healing process.

 What kind of results can I expect?

 Rhinoplasty is a diverse procedure, and each surgery is individualized for that patient.
 It is important to remember that facial proportions, skin thickness, and current nasal anatomy must all be considered to create an ideal result.
-Photography and surgery simulation with photomorphology can be useful communication tool between the patient and surgeon to discuss goals of surgery.
-Additionally, before and after photos can give real life examples of types of changes that can be accomplished.
+3D photography and surgery simulation with photomorphology can be a useful communication tool between the patient and surgeon to discuss goals of surgery.
+Additionally, before and after photos can give real life examples of the types of changes that can be accomplished.

 What is recovery like?